 Please note that the requirements for working with children and vulnerable adults are changing.
 Applicants may be required to register with the Independent Safeguarding Authority.
 Information will be posted here as it becomes available.

 Fitness to Teach health screening

 - A confidential process which will assess each case individually;

 - The assessment is an online questionnaire; you will receive instructions on how to complete the questionnaire once you have accepted your place;

 - From your questionnaire you will either be declared as fit to teach or further information will be requested.

-If you do not pass both of these areas satisfactorily, you will not be able to start a course with us.
+If you do not pass both the Criminal and Health screening areas satisfactorily, you will not be able to start a course with us.

 All appropriately qualified candidates will be given equal consideration during the selection process.
 The University does not tolerate discrimination on the grounds of gender, ethnicity, colour, disability, religion, nationality, age, sexual orientation or any other irrelevant distinction.